A Guide to Growing Horseradish in Your Own Garden

 Latest posts in this category and its subcategories:

-Dragonlord Placidusax is in the highest tier of bosses in Elden Ring, Legendary Bosses, and is found in Crumbling Farum Azula, by jumping down a series of ledges and then lying down in an empty grave.
-He is easy to miss and an optional boss in the sense that it is not required to defeat him in order to progress the main story of the game.
+Demi-Human Queen Marigga is in the lowest tier of bosses in Elden Ring, Field Bosses, and is found outdoors on the Cerulean Coast in the Land of Shadow.
+It is an optional boss in the sense that it is not required to defeat it in order to progress the main story of the Shadow of the Erdtree expansion.
 Read more...

 Ever since I got a house with a garden some years ago, gardening has been a hobby of mine.
 It's a way to slow down, reconnect with nature, and create something beautiful with my own hands.
 There's a special joy in watching tiny seeds grow into vibrant flowers, lush vegetables, or thriving herbs, each one a reminder of patience and care.
 I enjoy experimenting with different plants, learning from the seasons, and discovering little tricks to make my garden flourish.